 If the final IP in the chain, the one directly connecting to Okta, is within any of the defined gateways or proxies for the IP zone.

 To ensure that Okta considers traffic as coming from a trusted zone, the gateway IP and the proxy IP both need to be in the same zone.
-If these two IP addresses are in different zones, requests won't be considered as coming from a trusted zone.
+If these two IP addresses are in different zones, requests aren't considered as coming from a trusted zone.

 IP chain processing repeats until: